Hood River Rotary = Service Above Self.

 Did someone say women and dogs - and ringing bells?

-This is my crew - basset hounds really help bring home the dough for the Salvation Army when our Rotary Club rings the bell at the holidays.
+This is my crew - from DogDairy.org.
+Our pets really help us bring home the dough for the Salvation Army when our Rotary Club rings the bell at the holidays.

 - Rotary webmaster Barb Ayers and kids